Akeelah and the Bee: Cast

 Garey did "about six auditions" to take the role.
 She commented that about her character: "she encourages Akeelah, because she sees so many qualities in her that she doesn't think she herself has.
 Georgia aims lower, but she encourages Akeelah to aim higher."

-Erica Hubbard, Lee Thompson Young, and Julito McCullum portray Akeelah's sister and brothers Kiana, Devon, and Terrence, respectively.
-Dalia Phillips appears as Akeelah's teacher, Ms. Cross, and Eddie Steeples as Derrick T. Tzi Ma takes the role of Mr. Chiu, Dylan's father, while Wolfgang Bodison plays Tanya's unnamed husband.
+Erica Hubbard, Lee Thompson Young, and Julito McCullum portray Akeelah's older siblings Kiana, Devon, and Terrence, respectively.
+Dalia Phillips appears as Akeelah's teacher, Ms. Cross, and Eddie Steeples as Derrick T. Tzi Ma takes the role of Mr. Chiu, Dylan's father, while Wolfgang Bodison plays Tanya's husband whose name is not spoken in film, although Akeelah is shown writing "James Anderson" on the consent form.

 Production

 Writing

 Doug Atchison first had the idea of making a film about spelling bees after watching the Scripps National Spelling Bee of 1994 and noticing that most of the contestants had "privileged backgrounds".
 Atchison also considered spelling bees to contain "all the drama and tension and entertainment value of a sporting event", and felt that this could be made into a film.
 From this, he got the idea to write a script following the story of a child who had talent for spelling bee but was from a low-income neighborhood so did not "have access to the resources or coaching to pursue it as these other kids had".
 He had the desire of making a "Rocky-like story" and although made it a "dramatic" plot, he declared it is "essentially a sports movie".

 Atchison started his screenplay in 1999, when he wrote a five-page treatment in about a month.
 In addition to the fact he was working on other projects, Atchison said he waited years before starting to write because he "thought someone else would do it first".
 This did not happen, so he began to write by himself.
 Few changes were made in the process of transitioning from the original draft to the final product.
 One change was that at first, Akeelah's mother had a smaller role and Akeelah's father was alive.
 Also, Larabee had been an older man (72 years old), and a few characters were cut.
 However, Atchison has summarized that "the steps she goes through, the friends she's got, those were always the same."